-- name attribute.
-This must be a unique name in the server, and is used to ref the transformer in address-policy and queue-policy - transformer-class-name .
+This must be a unique name in the server, and is used to ref the transformer in address-policy and queue-policy transformer-class-name

 An optional transformer-class-name can be specified.
-This is the name of a user-defined class which implements the org.apache.activemg.artemis.core.server.transformer.Transformer interface.
+This is the name of a user-defined class which implements the org.apache.activemq.artemis.core.server.transformer.Transformer interface.